-Our Voice survey results are communicated to all employees via business-wide communication channels and cascaded through team debriefs and action planning sessions.
+Our Voice survey results are communicated to our people via business-wide communication channels and cascaded through team debriefs and action planning sessions.
 Team debriefs are led by a manager and may be supported by a member of the People and Culture (P&C) team.
-At each level of the organisation, teams identify key themes emerging from the survey results and determine specific initiatives to address these focus areas going forward.
+At each level of the organisation, teams identify key themes emerging from survey results and determine specific initiatives to address these focus areas going forward.
+In addition to our pulse surveys, Stockland utilises a variety of data sets and events such as our eXchangelive! employee roadshow to collect feedback and build a rounded picture of employee experience and culture.